Gaalipata

 The film was produced by Suryaprakash Rao of SPR Entertainment Pvt Ltd., and was made on a budget ₹60 million.
 The cinematography was done by R. Rathnavelu, and the film was edited by Suresh Urs.
 The film score and soundtrack were composed by V. Harikrishna.
 Gaalipata was the first in Kannada to be shot in Super 35 format.

-The film was released on 18 January 2008 to critical acclaim, receiving praise for the screenplay, cinematography, and the performances of Nag and Ganesh.
+The film was released on 18 January 2008 to critical acclaim, receiving praise for the screenplay, cinematography, and the performances of Nag, Neethu and Ganesh.
 Emerging as a commercial success, it completed a 175-day run.
 Upon receiving 11 nominations at the 56th Filmfare Awards South, it won three awards — Best Actor (Ganesh), Best Music Director (Harikrishna) and Best Lyricist (Jayant Kaikini).